 Turn off the heat and allow it to slightly cool.
 You can spread it out into a thin layer in the pan to let it cool faster.
 Form a well.

 Once the dough is cool enough to touch, crack one egg into the well, then begin to stir vigorously.
 You do not want to cook the egg and make scrambled eggs.
-That’s why its important to allow it to slightly cool and use room temperature eggs.

 At first it may seem lumpy and gooey, but continue to beat the two together with the wooden spoon.
 Once it becomes one smooth mixture, form another well, crack the second egg in, and mix once more.

 By now, the dough should be a smooth and shiny.
 The dough should be able to drop off the spoon when it is lifted out.

 Take a pastry bag and fit it with a large round piping tip.
 I am using the Wilton 1A.
 To prevent the top from getting messy, fold the bag inside out over your hand.